RichardScottOZ/uncover-ml/docs/workflows.rst

 under the ``validation`` block of the config, and ``plot_real_vs_pred`` must be set to ``True``.

-.. _Multiprocessing and Partitioning:
+.. _Multiprocessing and Paritioning:

 Multiprocessing and Partitioning
 --------------------------------

-UncoverML supports parallelization using MPI and also supports partitioning for large datasets.
+UncoverML supports parllelization using MPI and also supports partitioning for large datasets.
 When and how to use these depends on the task being performed.